 The museum was heavily damaged during the Second World War, and it had to be shut down to undergo several renovations.
 In 2006, it was finally reopened to the public with a new face and a more expansive collection than the original founders envisaged.

 Following the philosophy of Wilhelm von Bode, the museum is dedicated to the collection of disparate pieces of art.
-The two major collections at the museum are the Munkabinett and the Sculpture Collection and Museum of Byzantine Art.
+The two major collections at the museum are the Munkabinett and the Sculpture Collection and the Museum of Byzantine Art.

 The Munzkabinett is a numismatic collection and is one of the most extensive collections of coins and medals worldwide.
-The sculpture museum houses a collection of sculptures, with some sculptures dating as far back as the middle ages.
+The sculpture museum houses a collection of sculptures, with some sculptures dating as far back as the Middle Ages.